haroldbarros/Beewatch/README.md

 Technologies used on this project:
   - Asp.net Core
   - Razors Pages
-  - SignalR
+  - SignalR For Real Time interactions
-  - Youtube developer API
+  - Youtube Developer API

 Feature: